Header Banner

-How To: Troubleshoot leaky and dripping taps
+How to Troubleshoot leaky and dripping taps

 Dripping taps can drive you mad, as well as waste water and stain your sink.
 Luckily, leaking taps can easily be sorted out once you've worked out what's wrong.
 Watch this video tutorial for tips on how to deal with dripping and leaking taps.